ASE A2 Automatic Transmission Practice Test

-22. There's a whining noise coming from the front of an automatic transmission that increases with engine speed.
+22. A whining noise is heard at the front of an automatic transmission that increases with engine speed.
 This noise is present in all gears, including Park and Neutral.
 The MOST likely cause of this noise is the:

 - A. Planetary gear set.